Mlaiel/iacherie/distribution/core/README.md

 # 🎯 Core Distribution Engine - Foundation Components

-**Core Foundation Components for Ainflue Distribution Platform**
+**Core Foundation Components for IA Chérie Distribution Platform**

 ## 🎯 Overview

-The Core Distribution Engine provides the fundamental building blocks and essential components that power the entire Ainflue distribution ecosystem.
+The Core Distribution Engine provides the fundamental building blocks and essential components that power the entire IA Chérie distribution ecosystem.
 This module contains the core functionality including cross-platform synchronization, format adaptation, content security, and A/B testing capabilities that serve as the foundation for all distribution operations.

 ## 🚀 Key Features